RU09342-F18/lab-1-gpio-garveyj7/Simple Blink/README.md

 ### The _delay_cycles() function
 ‘_delay_cycles(x)’ hauls the code and waits for x cycles before resuming.
 For example, If the user was running the MSP430 at 1 MHz and wanted a 1 second blink, they would use ‘_delay_cycles(1000000)’.

+## MSP430G2553 Specific changes
+The MSP430G2553 has pins 1.0 and 1.6 assigned to the LEDs on the board.
+This was reflected in the LED assignment names in the code.

+## MSP430F5529 Specific changes
+The MSP430F5529 has pins 1.0 and 4.7 assigned to the LEDs on the board.
+This was reflected in the LED assignment names in the code.